 Sets of music for large instrumental ensembles which are arranged in a numerical sequence with the prefix PS----

 (These are kept in offsite storage and should be requested a minimum of three days before borrowing them - to prepare parts and check if they are needed by the Conservatorium of Music for their rehearsal and concert programs.
-Please contact the Music Librarian for requests to borrow.)
+Contact the Library for requests to borrow.)

 Sometimes you need to use alternative languages to find scores in our collection.
 Scores are catalogued in the original language of the publication.
 We have publications from France, Italy, Germany, England, USA, Hungary, Russia, etc.